The method to our madness.

 First we review all available strategic, marketing and product information.
 We supplement all that with our own market and ethnographic research.
 In other words, we do our homework.

 Brand story line.
 All research gets synthesized into potential brand story lines.
 Each potential story line is passed through our Interesting/Relevant/Authentic (I/R/A) filters developed specifically for the target audience.
 Is the story interesting to Advocates—the 10% of the North American population who influence the other 90%?
 Is it relevant to the Advocate’s audience?
 And is it authentic to how the Advocate understands the brand?

 We don’t stop there.
 From the perspective of our target audience we ask: “Who Gives a Flip”?
 (WGAF) We tackle all of these questions with complete honesty and some gnashing of teeth.
 If the answer is “no” to any one of them, the story line is dropped.
 It’s all necessary and worth the effort because in the end we wind up with a compelling story people want to share within their circles of influence.

 At this point we might have two to five story lines.
 We take them into the field for ethnographic testing to find out how each story resonates with our target audience.
 The winning story line is then refined with relevant input from all client sources.

 Leadership groups.
-These are the pools of people we draw our Influencers from.
+These are the pools of people we draw our Advocates from.
 In the case of our Chocolate Milk program, our leadership group was high school coaches.
 For every program, leadership groups are determined by the brand story and by the intersection of three strategic criteria: